racacax/mmstatus_public/README.md

 # Matchmaking Status (Backend)
 ## Description
 Matchmaking Status is a project that tracks Trackmania matchmaking activity in-real time.
 It is connected to the Trackmania API and get matches data.
-With this data, statistics, are computed.
+With this data, statistics are computed.

 You can find this project in production on : https://matchmaking.racacax.fr/

 ## Requirements
-This projects has a Docker image with all dependencies installed :
+This project has a Docker image with all dependencies installed :

 - Python 3.10 and its requirements
 - Node 18 (for nodemon)

 Docker Compose is also present with a MySQL docker image attached.
 It is optional if you want to use an external MySQL database.
 If your database is on localhost, you will have to use `host.docker.internal` as a host.
 Otherwise, default credentials will be used.

-Librairies used:
+Libraries used:
 - Peewee ORM
 - peewee_migrations to manage Peewee ORM migrations
 - pymysql to connect to MySQL database